Feng shui – the Chinese art of placement

 Q: And can you help everyone?

-JC: Um … yes.
+Jan: Um … yes.
 If people know and can tell me what they want, we can work with that.
 If they don’t know I can generally optimise the environment to make life easier for them.
 So yes.
-Feng shui works for everyone who wants it.
+Feng shui works for everyone who wants it and is open enough to have a go and make some basic changes in their homes or workplaces.

 Q: There’s one thing I’ve always wanted to ask: is it true that I shouldn’t leave the toilet seat open?

-JC: If your toilet is situated in your wealth corner, then the belief is that leaving the lid open allows your wealth to flush away.
-But then you’re disempowering yourself by thinking that your finances are totally dependent on your toilet.
+Jan: If your toilet is situated in your wealth corner, then the belief is that leaving the lid open allows your wealth or your energy to flush away.
+But then you’re disempowering yourself by thinking that your finances are totally dependent on and controlled by your toilet.
+This is, of course, nonsense.

 Q: So is there any advice you can give that I could put into practice?
 A sort of ABC for beginners?

-JC: Well, you want to get a good flow of energy in your home and workplace – hence doing a bit of tidying up.
-But I as a starting point I have three rules:
+Jan: Well, you want to get a good flow of energy in your home and workplace – hence doing a bit of tidying up.
+But I as a starting point I have three rules regarding the energies and energy flow in your home or office:

 Q: Nice.
-Jan Cisek, feng shui expert, thank you very much.
+Jan Cisek, the feng shui expert, thank you very much.